vicchi/wp-biographia/readme.txt

 * First version of WP Biographia released

 == Upgrade Notice ==

+= 2.4.3 =
+This is the 9th version of WP Biographia and is a bug fix release; fixed bug where page exclusion settings were not persisted to the back-end database configuration settings.

 = 2.4.2 =
 This is the 8th version of WP Biographia and is a bug fix release, clearing up several regression bugs that appeared in v2.4.